High Point High School: Demographics

-75.6% of the students qualified for free or reduced lunch.
+65% of the students qualified for free or reduced lunch.
 This is a Title I school.
+Around 292 students in High Point High are multilingual.

-As of 2006 many residents of northern PG County are of Hispanic and Latino ancestry, contributing to a large enrollment of Hispanic and Latino students at High Point High.
+As of 2006, many residents of northern PG County are of Hispanic and Latino ancestry, contributing to a large enrollment of Hispanic and Latino students at High Point High.
 In 2016 Sandra Jimenez, the principal at the time, described the school as a "Central American Ellis Island" in an interview with NPR.

 Communities within the school's attendance zone include: the unincorporated census designated places (CDP) of Adelphi, Beltsville, and Langley Park, and portions of the CDPs of Chillum and Konterra, as well as the sections of Calverton and Hillandale CDPs in PG County.
 Also within the boundary is a portion of the City of College Park.
 Scott, et al. stated in a 2014 paper published by think tank The Urban Institute that, as of March 2013, 23% of High Point students came from Langley Park.